awsdocs/amazon-sns-developer-guide/doc_source/example-filter-policies.md

 # Example filter policies<a name="example-filter-policies"></a>

-The following example shows a message payload sent by an Amazon SNS topic that publishes customer transactions\.
-The `MessageAttributes` field includes attributes that describe the transaction:
+The following example shows a message payload delivered by an Amazon SNS topic that processes customer transactions\.

+The first example includes the `MessageAttributes` field with attributes that describe the transaction:
 + Customer's interests
 + Store name
 + Event state
 + Purchase price in USD

-Because this message includes the `MessageAttributes` field, any topic subscription that includes a filter policy can selectively accept or reject the message\.
+Because this message includes the `MessageAttributes` field, any topic subscription that sets a `FilterPolicy` can selectively accept or reject the message, as long as `FilterPolicyScope` is set to `MessageAttributes` in the subscription\.
+For information about applying attributes to a message, see [Amazon SNS message attributes](sns-message-attributes.md)\.

 ```
 {